CodeMaster10000/blog-post-app/README.md

 2. go to `container` package and run `docker-compose up --scale blog-api=0` in the container package
 3. Ensure that the containers and services within are up and running
 4. Login on Keycloak http://localhost:8085/auth (admin:admin)
+5. Make sure to change the spring profile to dev in application.properties -> `spring.profiles.active=dev`
-5. Run the application from an IDE or java -jar /target/blog-api-0.2.7-SNAPSHOT.jar
+6. Run the application from an IDE or java -jar /target/blog-api-0.2.7-SNAPSHOT.jar
-6. Use the application
+7. Use the application

 ### Using the application